Take-home projects

 Navigate to your Custom library, then select Projects.

-Upon clicking New project a modal will appear allowing you to give the project a title, difficulty level, short description, and access to the IDE.
+Each option allows you to give the project a title, difficulty level, a short description, and access to the IDE.

 Once you have entered the simulated environment, there are various features that can be used and enabled to customize a project.